lindhor/geoportal-server-catalog-wiki/Mapping-XML-element-to-Elasticsearch-field.md

  EvaluatorFor_ISO.js | contains mapping for converting ISO metadata to Elasticsearch JSON

-### Steps to map a metadata XML element to Elasticsearch field by using an example
+### Steps to map a metadata XML element to Elasticsearch field

 Lets assume you would like to make the ISO metadata element `/gmd:MD_Metadata/gmd:contact/gmd:CI_ResponsibleParty/gmd:role/gmd:CI_RoleCode`  searchable, following are the steps: